 To optimise a CPC campaign is fairly simple – just try and improve the CTR.
 To do this, put more ads on any placements with a higher CTR, and fewer ads on any placement with a lower CTR.

 What CPC price should I accept?

-The real answer to this question is any campaign which provides an eCPM which is worthwhile to you.
+The real answer to this question is any campaign that provides an eCPM that is worthwhile to you.
 If you are filling blank space, this can be pretty rock bottom, but if it is competing with other ads, then see what eCPM they are getting, and don’t go below that.

 Find out more